NaomiMcWilliam/Megadetector-Interface/README.md

 I have created a GUI (graphical user interface) for the Megadetector, as a part of my internship at ZSL.
 Downloading the megadetector and using it can be quite complicated, the GUI has made it a much simpler, and more user friendly experience.
 It allows users to create a JSON file for their images, visually annotate their images with bounding boxes of animals, and sort their images into folders based on if they are empty / contain an animal etc. It will never alter the original images, it creates copies.

 The download instructions can be found below.

 This GUI is only compatible with Windows.
 The application is around 4GB after installation.

+Megadetector works best with a computer with a Graphics card installed, otherwise it can be quite slow.
+Typical speeds with a good graphics card are 1 second per image to create the JSON file (other features are much faster).
+Notes on future modifications to make the process faster on machines without powerful graphics cards are mentioned in the future improvements section below.

 Any additional suggestions are welcome, and please contact me if there are any issues with installation / runnning and I will do my best to help. :)